stackbitsales/twin-cities-makeup-0e0bd/content/pages/blog/unforgettable-2.md

   It was also a huge help to have Lisa, Poonoy, and Melanie come to me instead of me going to a salon.
-I would highly recommend on site services, and I would highly recommend Lisa’s makeup artistry!
+I would highly recommend on site services, and I would highly recommend Lisa’s makeup artistry!"

   Melissa Nov 2014